telerik/xaml-docs/controls/radgridview/export/export.md

 	 End If
 	End Sub
 {{endregion}}

->When opening an exported ".xls" file with Excel 2007 or later version, you will get a warning message.
-The reason for it is that the RadGridView can export to HTML and ExcelML formats - in both cases not native for Excel 2007.
-In case of exporting to HTML format you will get such warning, however if you export to ExcelML format with XML extension you will not get it.

 In addition,__RadGridView__ provides built-in methods to get the content of your GridView control in different formats: